YongoDavid/Demo-repo/README.md

 Making use of template literals is wayyyy better than creating tags and elements again with all the stress of javascript

-this script is really confusing me , i feel soo confused right now at 4:37am 28 dec 2023 Lord help me
+this script is really confusing me , i feel soo confused right now at 4:37am 28 dec 2023 Lord help me lets try and figure out the script on this real estate website